caciviclab/disclosure-frontend/app/components/appMainModule/faqPageModule/faqPage.md

 _\* Payments that are contributions or independent expenditures to support or oppose other candidates, measures, and committees must also be summarized on Schedule D._

+## ODCA Calculation Methodologies

+The code we use to make these calculations can be found in the [caciviclab/disclosure-backend-static repository](https://github.com/caciviclab/disclosure-backend-static/tree/master/calculators).